• 2026 Wisconsin DOT Construction Project Updates

 The City of Stoughton Public Works and Stoughton Chamber of Commerce, led by Brett Hebert, Director of Public Works, and Sarah Ebert, Chamber President, respectively, have partnered to share verified project updates through their official communication channels.
 While local officials do not manage this construction project, Public Works and the Chamber of Commerce recognize the importance of making accurate information available to those they serve: the residents, organizations, businesses, and visitors of Stoughton.

-This year’s project overview is available on the 511 Wisconsin Construction Projects Website.
-Construction projects often change quickly and often.
+This year’s project overview will be available on the 511 Wisconsin Construction Projects Website.
+Construction projects often change quickly.
 Public Works receives regular updates from the WisDOT Project Manager.
 Updates will be shared as the project evolves.

 Stoughton Public Works is working closely with Stoughton Health, Skaalen Retirement Services, the Stoughton Police, EMS, and Fire to create and communicate routes, ensuring that patients, residents, family, and staff have access to both organizations.